Torkel Berglund

 Research interests

-In the Ecological Plant Biochemistry Group we investigate stress and defense in plants - from molecules to the field.
-Stress signaling and epigenetics are main research topics, considered from an ecological perspective.
-An overall aim is to decrease pesticide use within forestry and agriculture.
-Pesticides may be harmful to users as well as other organisms exposed, particularly water living organisms.
-Our strategy is to treat seeds and young seedlings with natural nontoxic compounds to promote defense capacity in the seedlings months later.
-The compounds are selected via our basic research, partly performed in cell culture studies.
+Stress signalling and epigenetics are central research topics.
+This is basic research, aiming at applications within forestry and agriculture.
+An overall goal is to decrease pesticide use, which may be harmful to users as well as other organisms exposed, particularly water living organisms.
+The strategy is to treat seeds and young seedlings with natural nontoxic compounds to promote defense capacity in the seedlings months later.
+The compounds are selected via basic research, partly performed in plant cell culture studies.